Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 - Greek yogurt with berries and chia seeds – The protein in yogurt supports satiety, while fiber-packed chia slows sugar absorption.

-- Apple slices with almond butter – The crunch of fruit plus healthy fat makes this one a classic.
-Try upgrading with a high-quality almond butter like Blue Diamond Almond Butter.
+- Apple slices with almond butter – The crunch of fruit plus healthy fat makes it a classic snack.

 - Trail mix with nuts and dark chocolate – The chocolate soothes your sweet tooth, and nuts boost for a steady energy.